Crypto Tax Free Countries 2026

 Georgia

-Georgia is one of the best crypto tax free countries in the world - for both individuals and corporations.
+Georgia is one of the best crypto tax free countries in the world, for both individuals and corporations.
 The Georgian Ministry of Finance states that individuals in Georgia are exempt from any Income Tax on profits from selling cryptocurrency.
-As well as this, because Georgia does not consider crypto to be "Georgian sourced" - that is assets specific to a geographical location - crypto is also not subject to Capital Gains Tax in Georgia.
+As well as this, because Georgia does not consider crypto to be "Georgian sourced", that is, assets specific to a geographical location, crypto is also not subject to Capital Gains Tax in Georgia.

-For crypto held within a legal entity - for example, an LLC - profits are subject to a relatively low 15% corporation tax (CIT).
+For crypto held within a legal entity, for example, an LLC, profits are subject to a relatively low 15% corporation tax (CIT).

 What are the worst countries for crypto tax?

 The above is a general overview of crypto taxation.
-But the reality is some countries apply much higher tax rates and additional kinds of taxes to crypto.
+But the reality is that some countries apply much higher tax rates and additional kinds of taxes to crypto.

-Some of the least crypto friendly countries in the world include:
+Some of the least crypto-friendly countries in the world include:

-• France: You actually won't pay tax when you trade crypto for crypto in France, but that's where the good news ends because crypto is subject to several taxes in France and the tax rates are high.
+France: You actually won't pay tax when you trade crypto for crypto in France, but that's where the good news ends because crypto is subject to several taxes in France, and the tax rates are high.
 It all depends on whether you're seen as an occasional investor, miner, or professional trader.
 Occasional traders play the Single Fixed Levy (PFU) of 30%.
 In contrast, professional traders and crypto miners pay a Business Income Tax of 45%!

-• Japan: Japan’s crypto tax rules mean that you’ll most often pay Miscellaneous Income Tax on your crypto for the vast majority of transactions, including transactions that would normally be subject to Capital Gains Tax like selling or trading crypto.
+Japan: Japan’s crypto tax rules mean that you’ll most often pay Miscellaneous Income Tax on your crypto for the vast majority of transactions, including transactions that would normally be subject to Capital Gains Tax, like selling or trading crypto.
 This isn’t bad news in itself, but Capital Gains Tax rates are normally much lower than Income Tax rates.
-Japan has particularly high Income Tax rates - up to a maximum of 55% for higher earners!
-Meanwhile, profits from stocks in Japan are taxed at just 20% - so hopefully they update their crypto tax laws soon.
+Japan has particularly high Income Tax rates, up to a maximum of 55% for higher earners!
+Meanwhile, profits from stocks in Japan are taxed at just 20%, so hopefully, they update their crypto tax laws soon.

-You can find out more about crypto tax in our crypto tax country guides including:
+You can find out more about crypto tax in our crypto tax country guides, including:

-Wherever you live - Koinly makes crypto tax simple
+Wherever you live, Koinly makes crypto tax simple

 Once you’ve imported your crypto transaction data, Koinly generates your tax summary, based on where you live, in your chosen fiat currency, and with your chosen cost basis method.
 You can then download your tax report, ready to submit to your tax office.
-Koinly even generates specific tax reports based on where you live including the IRS Form 8949 and Schedule D, the ATO myTax report, HMRC Capital Gains Summary, and many more.
+Koinly even generates specific tax reports based on where you live, including the IRS Form 8949 and Schedule D, the ATO myTax report, HMRC Capital Gains Summary, and many more.